11.80 REINFORCED CONCRETE CULVERTS

 11.84 BOX CULVERT BELL JOINTS

 The plan details for bell joint construction require that the bell joint be placed integrally with the culvert floor.
 Numerous requests have been received from contractors to permit a horizontal construction joint in the bell joint at the bottom of culvert floor.
 These requests have been made to simplify the bell joint and culvert floor construction sequence.
 It has been recognized that this would simplify the construction sequence.
-The constructability of culvert bell joints was field reviewed by the Office of Bridges & Structures and Office of Construction with a determination that permitting a staging construction joint in the bell joint would ensure improved construction quality.
+The constructability of culvert bell joints was field reviewed by the Office of Bridges & Structures and Office of Construction and Materials with a determination that permitting a staging construction joint in the bell joint would ensure improved construction quality.

 Future culvert designs with bell joints will detail a permissible staging construction joint for culvert bell joints and will also require a keyway and installation of a “water stop” in the construction joint.
-For requests from contractors on current culvert projects to use a construction joint in culvert bell joints, contact the Office of Construction for a copy of the construction details.
+For requests from contractors on current culvert projects to use a construction joint in culvert bell joints, contact the Office of Construction and Materials for a copy of the construction details.

 11.85 GUIDELINES FOR INSPECTION OF PRECAST CONCRETE BOX CULVERTS